matiasgali/action_access/README.md

 that the clearance levels from the authorizations match at least one from the list returned by `current_clearance_levels`.

-This makes it easier to embrace modular designs, makes controllers self-contained because everything related to a controller is within the controller and avoids leaving unnecessary or unused code after refactoring.
+This makes it easier to embrace modular designs, makes controllers to be self-contained and avoids leaving unnecessary or unused code after refactoring.

 ## Advanced configuration